SkrFractals/Comparser/README.md

 Takes all the elements in the evaluated vector from the expression and prints them into the log as pure values.
 It will trigger a Bad Expression error if the value is NaN.
 Example: f(0) : 1; f(x) : xf(x-1); printvalue : f(5); /* Prints 120

-PrintString:
-Takes all the elements in the evaluated vector from the expression and prints them into the log as pure strings.
-Example: s : abc; s2 : "def" printstring : s; printstring : s2 /* Prints abc\ndef

 Do:
 do : _\<expressionArgument\>_